 The two latter classifications would pertain to a bonded panel rather than a specimen of adhesive.

 The testing is pretty simple and doesn’t require sophisticated equipment, here is a basic test setup:

-It can be quite tricky to do this test on some adhesives alone, particularly for adhesives which won’t cure properly outside of a closed joint – in this case, tests would be limited to testing between bonded substrates.
-However, epoxy glue and UV adhesives can be cured in as a solid test specimen which can then be inserted into the jaws of the clamp stand.
-Keep a sand bucket nearby and we strongly recommend doing this under extraction or in a fume cupboard and don’t set off any smoke alarms (especially when they are linked directly to the emergency services…).
+It can be quite tricky to do this test on some adhesives alone.
+Particularly for adhesives that won’t cure properly outside of a closed joint.
+In this case, you can test only between bonded substrates.
+However, epoxy glue and UV adhesives can be cured as a solid test specimen.
+Then, insert the test specimen into the jaws of the clamp stand.
+Keep a sand bucket nearby, and we strongly recommend doing this under extraction or in a fume cupboard.
+Don’t set off any smoke alarms!
+Especially those linked directly to the emergency services.
 Catch the specimen on fire and time how long it takes for the flame to extinguish.
-Check for any drips underneath (hopefully you have a disposable tray in situ otherwise bye-bye nice worktop).
+Check for any drips underneath (hopefully, you have a disposable tray in situ; otherwise, bye-bye nice worktop).

-It is a careful balance as these additives will cause interference to other adhesive properties such as strength, rheology, cure speed, flexibility etc.
+It is a careful balance as these additives will cause interference with other adhesive properties such as strength, rheology, cure speed, flexibility etc.

-Fire resistant adhesives – these are often products such as inorganic adhesive cements and sealants.
+these are often products such as inorganic adhesive cements and sealants.
 They don’t burn and they withstand extreme temperatures.
-These types of products are often used for applications in blast furnaces, ovens etc. They don’t do anything to stop an assembly burning – but they do a great job of holding all the burning bits together.
+Applications for these types of products include, blast furnaces, ovens etc. They don’t do anything to stop an assembly burning.
+But they do a great job of holding all the burning bits together.

-Fire retardant adhesives – these help to extinguish the flames and slow the spread of fire.
-These types of adhesives are sought by many industries:
+These help to extinguish the flames and slow the spread of fire.

-Permabond works closely with these industries and others requiring flame retardant adhesives and offers a bespoke product development service, small batch manufacture to help keep minimum order quantities down, and the capability to ramp up to large-scale manufacture as required.
+Permabond works closely with these industries and others requiring flame retardant adhesives.
+We offer a bespoke product development service, small batch manufacture to help keep minimum order quantities down, and the capability to ramp up to large-scale manufacture as required.